tmgerard/python-bridge-tools/README.md

 ## Seismic Ground Motion Data

-This tool aids in building a web query to get sesimc response spectrum data from the [USGS Design Ground Motions Website](https://earthquake.usgs.gov/hazards/designmaps/).
-Currently the tool only handles queries for the 2009 AASHTO  Guide Specifications for LRFD Bridge Design and outputs basic seismic data to determine the seismic category and a plot of the response spectrum.
+This tool aids in building a web query to get seismic response spectrum data from the [USGS Design Ground Motions Website](https://earthquake.usgs.gov/hazards/designmaps/).
+Currently, the tool only handles queries for the 2009 AASHTO Guide Specifications for LRFD Bridge Design and outputs basic seismic data to determine the seismic category and a plot of the response spectrum.

 Documentation for the query and json output can be found on the [USGS documentation page for AASHTO 2009](https://earthquake.usgs.gov/ws/designmaps/aashto-2009.html).